NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 away with only providing a left and right image, with no extra files containing camera information.
 This is specifically the case for GeoEye, and Cartosat-1.
-Otherwise, the camera files must be specified separately in XML files, as done for Digital Globe images (:numref:`rawdg`) and PeruSat-1.
+Otherwise, the camera files must be specified separately in XML files, as done for DigitalGlobe/Maxar images (:numref:`rawdg`) and PeruSat-1.

 For a first test, you can download an example stereo pair from GeoEye’s website at :cite:`geoeye:samples`.
 When we accessed the site, we downloaded a GeoEye-1 image of Hobart, Australia.
-As previously stated in the Digital Globe section, these types of images are not ideal for ASP.
+As previously stated in the DigitalGlobe/Maxar section, these types of images are not ideal for ASP.
 This is both a forest and a urban area which makes correlation difficult.
 ASP was designed more for modeling bare rock and ice.
 Any results we produce in other environments is a bonus but is not our